 American Tom Weiskopf held off a determined challenge from fallow countryman Johnny Miller, the U.S.?

-American Tom Weiskopf held off a determined challenge from fallow countryman Johnny Miller, the U.S. Open Champion, to keep his narrow lead the third round of the British Open Golf Championship at Troon, Scotland Friday (July 13).
+Background: American Tom Weiskopf held off a determined challenge from fallow countryman Johnny Miller, the U.S. Open Champion, to keep his narrow lead the third round of the British Open Golf Championship at Troon, Scotland Friday (July 13).

 A par four at the 18th hole, where Miller faltered with a five, gave weiskopf the advantage over his rival, who earlier in the round seemed kely to move well ahead.

 Weiskopf now stands at 206 for the 54 holes, tan under par.
 Miller is cond with a score of 207, and another American, Rort Yancey is third on 0.